CloudLabsAI-Azure/Github-Copilot/Labfiles/Getting-Started(v2).md

    ![](../media/skills-new-repo.png)

-   >**Note**: If the repository is already exists, please delete the existing one by performing below steps and perform the above step again.
+   >**Note**: If the repository already exists, please delete the existing one by performing below steps and perform the above step again.

     - On GitHub.com, navigate to the main page of the repository.
     - Under your repository name, click  Settings.
 If you cannot see the "Settings" tab, select the  dropdown menu, then click Settings.